Markl1T/network-intrusion-detection-agent/README.md

 │   ├─ build_sample.py     # Script to build sample pool
 │   ├─ config.py           # Paths, features, and constants
 │   ├─ preprocessing.py    # Feature cleaning and encoding
-│   ├─ train_anomaly.py    # Train the model to detect anomalies
+│   ├─ train_stage0.py     # Train the model to detect anomalies
 │   ├─ train_stage1.py     # Train the model to classify Benign/Malicious classification
 │   └─ train_stage2.py     # Train the model to classify the type of malicious attack │
 ├─ requirements.txt        # Requirements to run the code
 └─ README.md
 ```

-## AI Methodologies

-### Unsupervised Learning
- - **Isolation Forest**

-   - Trained only on benign flows to detect anomalous network behavior without requiring labeled attacks.

-### Supervised Learning
- - **Binary Classifier with XGBoost/RandomForest**

-   - Classifies traffic as Benign or Malicious based on labeled dataset features.

- - **Multiclass Classifier with XGBoost/RandomForest**

-   - Predicts specific attack type using malicious flow features.
-Encodes the attack labels using a LabelEncoder.

 ## Notes